castacu0/personal_python_db/README.md

 # Brief introduction ⭐

+Around 134 files are inside of these folders, so far.

 The content of this repo is based on the courses I've been taken the past few months to learn Python:
  - [Prework Windows Environment Course](https://platzi.com/clases/prework-windows/) 🎎
  - [Git and GitHub Professional Course](https://platzi.com/clases/git-github/) 🌄